 1. Understanding your loans

-This initial section should keep you engaged because it allows you to enter in your individual loan information.
-If you’re starting your college career with multiple loans, you can enter them all.
+This initial section of loan entrance counseling should keep you engaged because it allows you to enter your individual loan information.
+If you’re starting your college journey with multiple loans, you can enter them all.
 This allows you to see how the debts grow over time.

 You’ll also review basic terms and concepts when it comes to your current loan and other financing options.
 Among them: